okta-samples/okta-react-sample/README.md

+# FASRC HarvardKey Linker (Frontend)

+Notes:
+* This repo is forked from upstream so the upstream `README.md` is presented below intact to make incorporating future changes easier.
+* This repo is **PUBLIC** and must remain so in order to track and merge changes from the public upstream repo through the GitHub UI. **DO NOT COMMIT SECRETS HERE!**

+Amendments:
+* To start the app use `npm install` instead of `npm ci`

+Original `README.md` follows...

 # Okta React + Okta Hosted Login Example

 This example shows how to use the [Okta React Library][] and [React Router](https://github.com/ReactTraining/react-router) to login a user to a React application.
 The login is achieved through the [PKCE Flow][], where the user is redirected to the Okta-Hosted login page.
 After the user authenticates they are redirected back to the application with an ID token and access token.